LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 node ./src/intro.csj
 ```

-If you want to see how to modify the Introspector and build your own, see this [blog post](https://www.pm50plus.com/2025/02/25/graphql-aura-v7-library.html).

-We're now ready to deploy GraphQL for AuraDB Beta using the schema that was just provider by the Introspector.
+If everything has been configured correctly you will see the GraphQL schema which means we're now ready to deploy GraphQL for AuraDB Beta.

 ##  Blank space

 Jump back into the Aura Console.

-Note: You will need the username and password for your Aura DB instance that we just used with Cypher and Instrospector.
+Note: You will need the username and password for your Aura DB instance that we just used in the previous step with the GraphQL Instrospector.

-- Select _Data APIs Beta_ and then _Create API_
+- From the left hand side of the Aura Console, select _Data APIs Beta_ and then _Create API_
   ![](/img/graphql-aura-beta/DataAPI.png)

 - There's a number of boxes to fill out and it doens't fit nicely into a single screenshot.
-I've broken them out in multiple ones.
+I've broken these out into seperate steps.

 - _Details_
-  - API Name , a friendly name
+  - API Name: a friendly name
-  - Instance.
-From the drop down, select the name of the Aura DB to use with GraphQL.
+  - Instance: From the drop down, select the name of the Aura DB to use with GraphQL.
 Choose the one that was used with Cypher / Introspector
-  - Instance username.
-The username for the Instance you selected
+  - Instance username: The username for the Instance you selected
-  - Instance password.
-The password for the Instance you selected
+  - Instance password: The password for the Instance you selected

 ![](/img/graphql-aura-beta/DataAPIDetails.png)